Model Tampering Attacks Enable More Rigorous Evaluations of LLM Capabilities: Discussion

 \section{Discussion}

-\textbf{Implications for evaluations:} Our findings have direct implications for AI risk evaluations and governance.
-Current evaluation frameworks rely heavily on input-space attacks, but our results show that these methods systematically underestimate worst-case behavior.
-Model tampering attacks provide a powerful tool for identifying hidden risks.
-By modifying a model’s internals—either through activation perturbations or fine-tuning—we can reveal failure modes that input-space attacks miss.
+\textbf{Implications for evaluations and safety cases:} Our findings have direct implications for performing AI risk evaluations and constructing safety cases \citep{clymer2024safety}.
+Current evaluation frameworks rely heavily on input-space attacks which can easily fail to underestimate worst-case failures.
+Model tampering attacks provide a useful tool for studying novel, potentially unforeseen risks.
+By modifying a model’s internal mechanisms — either through activation perturbations or fine-tuning — we can infer the potential existence of failure modes that input-space evaluations may miss (see also \citet{hofstatter2025elicitation}).
 This is particularly critical for open-weight models, where safety mitigations can be undone post-release.
-Moreover, our findings on the fragility of unlearning reversibility highlight another governance concern.
-If harmful capabilities can be reactivated with minimal tampering, then regulators and developers must reconsider claims that unlearning provides robust safety assurances.

 \textbf{Limitations:} Our work focuses only on Llama-3-8B-Instruct derived models.
 This allows for considerable experimental depth, but other models may have different dynamics.
 The science of evaluations is still evolving, and it is not yet clear how to best translate the outcome of evaluations into actionable recommendations.
 Overall, we find that model tampering attacks can help with more rigorous evaluations -- even for models deployed as black boxes.
 However, there may be limitations in the mechanistic similarity of input-space and tampering attacks \citep{leong2024no}.